pactsafe/pactsafe-react-sdk/README.md

 - Ability to render a dynamic PactSafe ClickWrap by passing in a custom `render_data` object
 - Ability to override properties set within the PactSafe App's group configuration such as:
     - ClickWrap style using the `clickWrapStyle` prop
-    - Signer ID selector using the `signerIDSelector` prop
+    - Signer ID selector using the `signerIdSelector` prop
     - Displaying contracts immediately using the `displayImmediately` prop
     - Displaying all contracts using the `displayAll` prop
     - and more! ([See more detailed documentation on available PSClickWrap props here](#props))